map from Google Maps

 filled the obvious sink holes with dirt, while the water sluiced down

-guarantying the walls would fall, and they did.), it's the best
+guarantying the walls would fall, and they did.), it's the lake's best

 and most accessible area for photographing birds — except